droidecahedron/nrf_gpioqtask/README.md

 ```

 You will see dropped logs depending on the speed you are simulating inputs, and we are using deferred logging as well to keep it faster.
+The interrupt toggles a pin with devicetree, then queues a work item.
+The work item toggles another pin with devicetree, then wakes up the main thread.
+The main thread will consume the flag, pulse LED0 (led1 on silk), then go back to sleep forever.

-You can tighten the timing with `nrfx` instead of devicetree in ISRs, you can also measure how long from when the devicetree pin driving executes occurs in ISR versus the work queue item.
-You can also decide to have main be less sleepy and eat the flag more quickly to avoid "dropped" events.
+You can tighten the timing with `nrfx` instead of devicetree in ISRs, you can also measure how long from when the devicetree pin driving executes occurs in ISR versus the work queue item versus main.